natict/linux-metrics/docs/cpu-load.md

 - Why do you think processes waiting for IO are included in the Load Average?
 - Assuming we have 1 CPU core and Load of 5, is our CPU core on 100% utilization?
+- What is the difference between %IO-wait and %idle?

 ### Tools